- Class: Aves

 Watch out!
 Larger birds prey on these pint-sized gems, and sunbird eggs may be eaten by snakes.

 Beautiful sunbirds are common and widespread throughout their range, where habitat is suitable.
 They are flexible and adaptable, even making use of human-altered areas like gardens.
 The International Union for Conservation of Nature Red List of Threatened Species lists them as species of Least Concern, with a stable population trend.
-However, it is important to conserve wild habitat and prevent illegal forestry and severe habitat fragmentation.
+However, it is important to conserve habitat and prevent illegal forestry and severe habitat fragmentation.